Here, we have test results for 30 canopy and retracting rangehoods priced from $180 to $1599.

-- Noise is measured at each fan setting with the noise level meter 500mm from the front edge of the hood.
+- Noise is measured at each fan setting with a noise level meter 500mm from the front edge of the hood.
 The readings are taken at the lowest and highest fan settings then averaged.

 - Power output is measured at every fan setting with the lights switched off.

-- Light output is measured by placing the light meter directly on the four hobs and over the four control knobs at the front of the hotplate.
+- Light output is measured by placing a light meter directly on the four hobs and over the four control knobs at the front of the hotplate.
 Five readings are averaged, and comments made regarding the intensity of the light output.